 How to experience Paradise Valley

-Staying in Agadir or the Taghazout area and looking for a fun nature day trip to the Atlas Mountains?
+Staying in Agadir, Tamraght or the Taghazout area and looking for a fun, in nature day trip to the Atlas Mountains?

 Paradise Valley could be just the ticket!